markusstrasser/tic-tac-toe-boardLogic/README.md

 ## Better Ideas?

-I haven't found a way to abstract over that non-main diagonal, ()
+I haven't found a way to abstract over that non-main diagonal.
+I can imagine flipping the matrix vertically (it's symmetric counterpart) and then just using .diag again